Pivotal-Field-Engineering/cloud-native-batch-demo/Readme.md

 - Multiple datasources
 -

-TODO
-- Review all files
-- Add the api call

 # Note on DB's
 - rating table does not grow, so no incrementing apis.
 JPA creates table through API launch